ClickHouse/ClickHouse/docs/en/interfaces/formats.md

   - physical_type - column physical type
   - logical_type - column logical type
   - compression - compression used for this column
+  - total_uncompressed_size - total uncompressed bytes size of the column, calculated as the sum of total_uncompressed_size of the column from all row groups
+  - total_compressed_size - total compressed bytes size of the column,  calculated as the sum of total_compressed_size of the column from all row groups
+  - space_saved - percent of space saved by compression, calculated as (1 - total_compressed_size/total_uncompressed_size).
   - encodings - the list of encodings used for this column
 - row_groups - the list of row groups metadata with the next structure:
   - num_columns - the number of columns in the row group
   - num_rows - the number of rows in the row group
-  - total_byte_size - total bytes size of the row group
+  - total_uncompressed_size - total uncompressed bytes size of the row group
   - total_compressed_size - total compressed bytes size of the row group
   - columns - the list of column chunks metadata with the next structure:
      - name - column name
      - path - column path
      - total_compressed_size - total compressed bytes size of the column
      - total_uncompressed_size - total uncompressed bytes size of the row group
-     - have_statistics - bool flag that indicates if column chunk metadata contains column statistics
+     - have_statistics - boolean flag that indicates if column chunk metadata contains column statistics
      - statistics - column chunk statistics (all fields are NULL if have_statistics = false) with the next structure:
         - num_values - the number of non-null values in the column chunk
         - null_count - the number of NULL values in the column chunk